BREAKING NEWS: : RON’S TEAM COLLECTED over $30 million dollars in 2017 – 2019 on behalf of U.S. State Department victims. READ THE STORY

 Simple justice

-In 2017, the Washington Post magazine published a list in the Super Lawyers section called: Washington, D.C: THE TOP 100.
-I was listed amongst the top 100 lawyers who received the highest point totals in voting by other lawyers and blue ribbon panel process.
-Just as gratifying, I was again included in the Top 100 list of Super Lawyers in Maryland as well.
-There are more than 100,000 lawyers in the Tri-state area of Washington DC/Maryland/Virginia and seeing my name on a short list of lawyers whom I have so admired for decades in two separate jurisdictions is an honor I am unable to fully describe.
-Frankly, I think this is a result of luck, opportunity and years of hard work.
-It would not have happened without the unwavering support of a loving wife of 47 years and a supportive family at home (who missed me around the dinner table too many nights when I was in trial or preparing for trial) and at the law firm.
+Of course, none of this success would have happened without the unwavering support of a loving wife of 52 years and a supportive family at home (who missed me around the dinner table too many nights when I was in trial or preparing for trial) and at the law firm.
 I take a great measure of satisfaction (and good luck) in picking people to work at the firm.
-The partner tenure is truly amazing in world where folks jump from firm to firm: I have worked with partners Jeff Wigodsky for over 30 years; with Jack Gold for 20 years and with Lee Norwind for 15 years (and whom I have known for over 30 years).
-Our newest partner at the firm, Demo Komis, has been with us for 8 years.
-Until they retired, three of my legal secretaries were at the firm for 15 to 20 years.
-My former partner of almost 20 years, Brian Frosh, left the firm recently to become Attorney General of Maryland and former partner Phil Kessel worked with us for 25 years before retiring.
+The partner tenure is truly amazing in world where folks jump from firm to firm: I have worked with many of the lawyers at the firm for decades.
+My former partner of almost 20 years, Brian Frosh, left the firm to become Attorney General of Maryland and former partner Phil Kessel worked with us for 25 years before retiring.
 I think when people choose a firm to trust with their case, they look for depth of experience, stability and team work.

 I have sat with parents who lost children, children who lost parents, good people who lost loved ones or who were suddenly thrust from a normal life into a life of simply trying to survive with a serious brain injury or other catastrophic disability.
 Long ago, I gave up trying to supply easy clichés and catch phrases that pass for temporary comforting answers.
 I realized what clients really want from our system of justice is fair compensation for their losses.
-Even after successful jury verdicts or substantial settlements, I have never had a single client in all of my years who would not give back the funds in a heartbeat if they could just turn back time and erase the tragic incident from their lives.
+Even after successful jury verdicts or substantial settlements, I have never had a single client in all of my years of practice who would not give back the funds in a heartbeat if they could just turn back time and erase the tragic incident from their lives.

 I save the many kind notes and letters clients have sent me over the years in a book.
 When I run into people I have helped, or hear from them on the phone, the greatest satisfaction I have is hearing how the funds secured by my law firm really changed their lives.
-Having spent more than 40 years practicing in my community, I often run into folks — at the mall, in theaters, restaurants, and around town whom I have had the honor of representing along the way — people who are kind enough to tell me, and sometimes my wife, that I changed their lives at a critical time when they needed it most.
+Having spent 50 years practicing in my community, I often run into folks — at the mall, in theaters, restaurants, and around town whom I have had the honor of representing along the way — people who are kind enough to tell me, and sometimes my wife, that I changed their lives at a critical time when they needed it most.
 For example, I have had children, who are now adults, tell me they were able to go to college on funds I secured for them years ago.
-Just recently, a 31 year old former client approached me at the mall.
+A 31 year old former client approached me at the mall.
 When she was 5 years old I secured compensation for her and we put it in a trust fund until she was 18.
 I asked her what she had done with those funds since she turned 18 and she said she went to college, got a Master’s Degree and taught for some years.
-Now she is finishing up her doctorate in education and hopes to be a school principal.
+Now she was finishing up her doctorate in education and hoped to be a school principal.
 She also used the money to buy a home.
 I thanked her for coming over to me and said she made my day, which she truly did.

-That book of notes, letters and cards is now quite thick after over 40 years.
+That book of notes, letters and cards is now quite thick after over 50 years.
 It continues to be a treasured source of rejuvenation and energy.
 It reminds me that every case is always about the client, never the lawyer.
 I instill this principle in every case the firm takes.
 I have been blessed to be surrounded by partners who for decades have shared this ideal, and by bright associates who aspire to make this ideal a reality every day.
 It is also quite gratifying that my peers at the bar have recognized this work ethic and I am proud to have been selected by them in numerous professional rating services that list me among the top one percent of lawyers in the U.S.

 In 2012, my son joined the firm, and I can tell you that moving his admission in federal court was one of the greatest joys of my legal career.
 One of my heroes is Thurgood Marshall, who was probably the most influential lawyer of the 20th century.
 I now fully understand what he meant when he said that sitting on the Supreme Court or arguing the famous Brown v.
 Board of Education case was not as proud a moment as when he moved his son’s admission to the court.